How to Apply

 - Consider College choice.
 Check the course web-site(s) for specific advice on College choice.

 - Gather supporting materials for your application including your CV, University transcripts, your research proposal and/or statement of purpose, the contact details of three referees and English language test results if needed (see below).

 - Ask any questions you may have!
 You should contact the course first for advice.

 When to apply

-- For most programmes starting in October 2017, the application deadline is 12 noon (UK time) on Friday 6 January 2017, however, some courses will continue to accept applications after this date.
+- For most courses starting in October 2017, the application deadline was 12 noon (UK time) on Friday 6 January 2017, however, some courses will continue to accept applications after this date.
 Please check your chosen course's website.

 - Applications to start in October 2017 will be accepted from 1 September 2016.

 - Applications to start in October 2018 will be accepted from 1 September 2017.

 - If English is not your first language you will be required to pass a recognised English language test such as TOEFL or IELTS at a particular level and provide evidence.